chapel-lang/chapel/doc/sphinx/source/examples/index.rst

 Hello World Variants
 ====================

-The following are six "Hello, world!" variants that serve as simple demonstration of some of Chapel's serial, parallel, and locality-oriented features:
+The following are six "Hello, world!" variants that introduce a few of Chapel's serial, parallel, and locality-oriented features:

 .. toctree::
    :maxdepth: 1